-Thomas J. DiLorenzo's "The Real Lincoln" --- a rebuttal
+Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 Historical scholarship is often a controversial field, so it is no surprise that occasionally we find some argument or dissension over a book or article which appears.
-This web page is devoted to exposing what its publisher and contributors think are a number of grievous errors in Thomas DiLorenzo's recent book on Abraham Lincoln (The Real Lincoln: A New Look at Abraham Lincoln, His Agenda, and an Unnecessary War; Prima Publishing [an imprint of Random House], 2002).
+This web page is devoted to exposing what its publisher and contributors think are a number of grievous errors in Thomas DiLorenzo's book on Abraham Lincoln (The Real Lincoln: A New Look at Abraham Lincoln, His Agenda, and an Unnecessary War; Prima Publishing [an imprint of Random House], 2002).

 Several people helped with the preparation of this site, and the publisher would like to especially thank Prof. Richard Ferrier of Thomas Aquinas College, and Col. A.T.
 Mackey, USAF (ret.).
 Any errors in the site are the publisher's responsibility.